RyanBerliner/coil-calculator/README.md

 ## Adding a Bike

 If you would like to add a bike to the search feature, please submit an issue here on GitHub.
-In your issues, please provide the follwing information:
+In your submission, please provide the following information:

 - Make
 - Model